 I started my new regimen.

-UPDATE: I’ve received so many requests to provide more information about my own regimen, so I’ve put together a list of products I used and the lifestyle changes I made.
-I don’t share this publicly because this site is about sharing factual information and experience, not selling products.
-If you would like more information, send me a direct message, so I can share more via email.
+UPDATE 2020: I’ve received so many requests to provide more information about my own regimen, so I’ve put together a list of products I used and the lifestyle changes I made.
+I don’t share all of this publicly here because this site is about sharing factual information and experience, not selling products.
+I prefer to share more detail about the full list of changes I made, via email, so we can discuss.
+If you would like more information on this, send me a direct message.

 Why Tracking Your Symptoms Can Help